 At Ease USA has demonstrated that public-private partnerships are the quickest and most compassionate way to get veterans the help they need.

 Our goal is not just to constantly improve outcomes, but to continuously strive for better outcomes, faster results, and lower costs per degree of improvement.
-Toward that end, AEU is pursuing attention control training -- the first trial in the United States and one of only two trials in the world, testing the effectiveness of ABMT on PTSD.
+Toward that end, AEU is launching a new, cutting-edge software for attention control training.
+AEU partnered with Tel Aviv University to conduct the first trial in the United States and one of only two trials in the world, testing the effectiveness of ABMT on PTSD.